rikiod/SpaceCommsApp/README.md

   	digitalWrite(outG, eqG);
 }
   ```

-Here is the circuit for the code above: it ... sevenSegmentCircuit.png
+Here is the circuit for the code above:
 ![Seven Segment Circuit](sevenSegmentCircuit.png)

 Citations